Christie Lynn Pratt, MA, DHSc

 Distress can affect quality of life during the entire course of the illness.
 Many (25% to 40%) of cancer survivors continue to suffer from sadness, often severe enough to require intervention.26 The end of treatment can also be a time of heightened distress because there is uncertainty about cancer recurrence.
 Furthermore, responsibilities that are often placed on hold during treatment must now be addressed.
 In addition, the patient may face the loss of a strong support system because of decreased contact with members of the treatment team, family, or friends.

 Psychological issues often are unreported for many reasons, including the general stigma about psychological issues or feeling that symptoms are expected.
 Although there are varied levels of distress, mild symptoms may affect normal daily activities, and this should be discussed with the healthcare team.
 Mild distress includes fear, uncertainty, worry, sadness, poor sleep, poor concentration, or thinking too much about the illness.
 Mild distress can become severe, so it is important to evaluate distress levels frequently, identify distress early, and intervene.
 Early evaluation and screening can lead to timely management of distress and minimize interference with daily activities.
 Distress may be unrecognized, and only 10% of patients receive support for distress.26

 Assessment and Strategies for Self-Help

 Each individual may cope differently with each situation, frequently within the context of the individual’s social structure.
-A good support system may help patients openly discuss new symptoms and may help in recognition of new or abnormal symptoms.
+A strong support system can ensure patients feel comfortable openly discussing symptoms and may help in recognition of new or abnormal symptoms.

 There are many side effects associated with a lung cancer diagnosis and treatment.
 These symptoms can negatively affect a patient’s well-being and quality of life.
 It is important to prepare for, identify, and recognize symptoms early and communicate about symptoms to decrease any unnecessary suffering or interruption in the course of treatment.